 5. All additional allowances shall expire 36 months after the start of the applicable flexibility usage period for each power category, as specified in Table 6.
 The allowances shall only be used for the specific equipment models covered in the manufacturer's written application for relief.
 The additional allowances are not subject to small volume annual limits.

 (7) Notification and reporting requirements for using Tier 4 flexibility allowances.
-As a prerequisite to using any Tier 4 flexibility allowances, the equipment manufacturer shall notify the ARB of its intent to use such allowances.
+As a prerequisite to using any Tier 4 flexibility allowances, the equipment manufacturer shall notify CARB of its intent to use such allowances.
 The manufacturer shall also send an annual report after each year that flexibility allowances have been used to verify that the allowances claimed do not exceed the number of allowances permitted.

-(A) Before January 1 of the first year that flexibility provisions will be used, a written notice informing ARB of the manufacturer's intent to use flexibility allowances must be sent to the Chief of the Mobile Source Operations Division, or designee, containing the following information:
+(A) Before flexibility provisions will be used, a written notice informing CARB of the manufacturer's intent to use flexibility allowances must be sent to the Chief of the Emissions Certification and Compliance Division, or designee, containing the following information:

 1. The equipment manufacturer's name and address, and the name and address of the parent company, if applicable.

-2. The name and telephone number of a person to contact for more information.
+2. The name, telephone number, and e-mail address of a person to contact for more information.

 3. The calendar years for which the Tier 4 flexibility provisions shall apply.

-4. The engine manufacturer's name and address that produces the engines which will be used in the equipment claimed as flexibility allowances.
+4. Each engine manufacturer's name and address expected to produce the engines which will be used in the equipment claimed as flexibility allowances.

 5. An accurate estimate of the number of flexibility allowances in each power category that will be produced under the percent-of-production provisions in Section 2423(d)(1)(C), or the small volume provisions in Section 2423(d)(2)(B).